jrasilva-ufpa/VEGFR2_3-Spiro-2-Oxindoline_MD/README.md

 Please cite the associated manuscript when using these data or workflows:

-> Sweify, I. R., Abdel El-wahab, H. A. A., Qayed, W. S., Hosny, Y., El-Sayed, W. M., Silva, J. R. A., and Aboul-Fadl, T. *Ligand-Based Design and Synthesis of Novel 3-Spiro-2-Oxindoline Derivatives as Potent VEGFR-2 Inhibitors with Antiproliferative Activity and Cell Cycle Arrest.* [Journal information to be added after publication].
+> Sweify, I. R., Abdel El-wahab, H. A. A., Qayed, W. S., Hosny, Y., El-Sayed, W. M., Silva, J. R. A. and Aboul-Fadl, T. *Ligand-Based Design and Synthesis of Novel 3-Spiro-2-Oxindoline Derivatives as Potent VEGFR-2 Inhibitors with Antiproliferative Activity and Cell Cycle Arrest.* [Journal information to be added after publication].

-Please also cite the archived repository version:

-> Silva, J. R. A. et al. Reproducible Molecular Dynamics and MM/GBSA Analysis of VEGFR-2 Complexes with Novel 3-Spiro-2-Oxindoline Derivatives.
-Zenodo.
-[DOI].

-## License

-This repository is distributed under the [LICENSE NAME] license.
-Please consult the `LICENSE` file for details.

 ## Contact